BensonRen/AEM_DIM_Bench/README.md

 For the umap plot showing the one-to-manyness of the individual datasets, you can find the jupyter notebook in Data folder[one_to_many.ipynb](./Data/one_to_many.ipynb)

 ![One to manyness plot](./demo/One_to_many.png)

+### In case one would like to explore the predicted result
+> The file structure of the evaluation at "mm_bench_multi_eval" would be: for each of the algorithm-dataset pair, for all inverse algorithms other than NA and GA: 200 geometry prediction files (with name test_Xpred_new_best_{}inference{}.csv), 200 re-simulated spectra files (with name test_Ypred_new_best_{}inference{}.csv) each have 500 predictions to the 500 differen target spectra.
+Also the ground truth would be Xtruth.csv and Ytruth.csv.

+> For GA and NA, due to implementation issue, they are slightly different.
+Instead of 200 files each containing 500 different target spectra, GA and NA has 500 files, each corresponding to the same target spectra.
+(It is like flipping the row and column of a giant prediction matrix.).
+Therefore, there would be 500 geometry prediction file (with name test_Xpred_pointnew_best_{}inference{}.csv) and 500 re-simulated spectral file.
+Grouth truth setting is the as above.

 ## Contributing